TechwithShraddha/html-Login-Logout-page/README.md

 # Html-Login-Logout-page
 #login/logout page
-this is a php ,javascript,css htmla end login logout project
+this is a php ,javascript,css html end login logout project